replit/kaboom/doc/25-platformer.md

 }
 ```

 We've assigned a sprite to each symbol in the level maps.
-Each symbol is given a tag/name.
-The components `area()` and `body()`  give the sprite objects a physical body that can react to collisions with other objects and the gravity in the game.
-The `solid()` component makes sure that no other game objects can pass through the object with this component.
+Each symbol is given a tag, or name.
+The components `area()` and `body()` give the sprite objects a physical body that can react to collisions with other objects and is subject to the game's gravity.
+The `solid()` component makes sure that no other game objects can pass through an object with this component.

 ## Creating the main scene

-This is the main scene of the game, which is the game environment that will be active as long as the player has not yet won or lost the game.
+The main scene of the game is the game environment that will be active as long as the player has not yet won or lost the game.
 This is where most of the behavior occurs.

-All the code in this section will be placed inside the `scene()` function with the tag "game".
-Add the following code below the "levelConf" map:
+All the code in this section will be placed inside the `scene()` function with the tag `"game"`.
+Add the following code below the `levelConf` map:

 ```javascript
 scene("game", ({ levelId, coins } = { levelId: 0, coins: 0 }) => {